hasura/graphql-engine/docs/graphql/core/migrations/advanced/seed-data-migration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The next step is to write an insert statement that populates the database with seed data.
+The next step is to write an insert statement that populates the database with seed data like the following:

-Let's consider the following schema:

 .. code-block:: SQL